116th Street (Manhattan): West Side

 The western entrance to 116th Street at Riverside Drive is flanked by a pair of white apartment buildings with curved facades, The Colosseum and The Paterno.

 The New York Times has said that the "opposing curves, (form) a gateway as impressive as any publicly built arch or plaza in New York.
 The unusual curves of the road are the result of an 1897 plan to make the land between Claremont Avenue and Riverside Drive into a public park in order to give veterans parades with a large park adjacent to Grant's Tomb as a terminus.
 The street was redesigned so that a vehicle or a parade coming up Riverside Drive would swing onto 116th Street in a gracious curve, then immediately swing north onto Claremont Avenue following a second curve.
 The city never appropriated funds to buy the land, but the curves remain.
 The top of The Paterno is capped with an architectural fancy masking a water tower in a shape that conjures up a section of Mansard roof, complete with dormer window.
 It is visible from the gates of Columbia University at Broadway and 116th Street.

-The intersection of 116th Street and Broadway, is the location of the main entrance of Columbia University, the city's Ivy League school.
+The intersection of 116th Street and Broadway, is the location of the main entrance of Columbia University, the city's Ivy League college.
 Until the 1950s, the street ran uninterrupted through Morningside Heights from Riverside Drive to Morningside Park.
 In 1953, during Dwight D. Eisenhower's presidency at Columbia, however, the block between Broadway and Amsterdam Avenue was permanently closed to vehicular traffic and was turned into a pedestrian way called "College Walk."
 The street had been ceded to Columbia in exchange for a payment of $1,000.
 The street is again interrupted where it meets Morningside Drive, this time by the steep downward slope of Morningside Park.